 What format / import method?:

-My patches come under the name "WCOG" in a soundbank saved in sysex format, they can be
+My patches come under the name "WCOG" in a soundbank saved as a sysex file

 Any external processing?:

 any external FX in the demo;

 other effects are part of the REV-2 engine

 & mod matrix.

 I recorded my demo straight through an audio

 version (and I think it's enough 90% of the time;)